 33,000 sonic vibrations per minute

 Unlike some other electric models, Burst toothbrushes don't have a rotating head.
 Instead, it provides a deep clean through a powerful motor that vibrates the bristles 33,000 times every minute.
-Although there are other electric toothbrushes that use sonic vibration, none currently on the market operate at such a high rate.

-Two-minute timer with quad interval technology
+Two-minute timer with quad-interval technology

 One of the main problems people have when brushing their teeth is time.
 Most people don't brush for long enough, and even if they do, it's likely that they focus more on some parts of their mouth than others.
-Burst's timer is designed to inform you when to change from one quadrant of your mouth to another so you can clean all of your teeth evenly for the full time necessary.

 Different intensity settings